tkiat/dotfiles-and-configs/README.md

-# dotfiles
+# dotfiles and configs
-dotfiles for Linux
+for Linux